codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/objects-of-arrays-merging-decks.md

 }
 ```

 An exercise at the end of the chapter asks you to implement `merge`.
 It's a little tricky, so be sure to test it with different subdecks.
-Once your \java{merge} method is working, you can use it to write a simplified version of merge sort, as shown below and [at the left.](open_file code/ch13/Deck.java panel=0 ref="almostMergeSort" count=6)
+Once your `merge` method is working, you can use it to write a simplified version of merge sort, as shown below and [at the left.](open_file code/ch13/Deck.java panel=0 ref="almostMergeSort" count=6)
 [Click to remove highlight](open_file code/ch13/Deck.java panel=0)